Why Children’s hobbies are so important

 It’s the lazy parents dream!

 Ironically if a child is left to enjoy their chosen hobby they usually become efficient at it pretty quickly.
 They are actually more likely to practice and stick with it long-term.
 My son played piano from age 12 years but he hated taking grades.
 He loathed the idea of practicing the same pieces over and over again to pass an exam – boring!
-As I am a lazy parent and always take the quickest and easiest route (and as it wasn’t part of his school curriculum), I was happy for him to do this.
+As a lazy parent who is always keen to take the quickest and easiest route (and as it wasn’t part of his school curriculum), I was happy for him to do this.
 Encouraging a reluctant child to learn is exhausting!

 He loved his lessons so much he eventually decided to study music at university, using his piano as his main instrument.
 Admission required proof of ability so he simply took the necessary grade before he applied, but avoided any grades throughout his learning process.
 I am sure this is the main reason he persisted and became so proficient.